acbodine/iot4i-api-examples-nodejs/README.md

 npm run listener
 ```

-Before you do can run this tool you must configure it to connect to the IoT Platform instance used by IoT4I.
+Before you do can run this tool you **MUST** configure it to connect to the IoT Platform instance used by IoT4I.
 For that need to copy the IoTF connection information from the Bluemix "Runtime" tab ofr Action Engine, API or Transformer into  `tools/local-vcap.json`.
 The data will look like:

 ```
 {